ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * New EAD item for requesting authentication credential by value.

-* Means for the AS to achieve proof of possession of C's private key.
+* Means for AS to achieve proof of possession of C's private key.

 * Editorial improvements.